polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `storage_key` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the child storage key ([Definition 219](https://spec.polkadot.network/chap-host-api#defn-child-storage-type));
 * `key_in` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer containing a storage key;
 * `key_out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to an output buffer where the next key in the storage in the lexicographical order will be written.
-The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer is not written into and its contents are unchanged.
+The value is actually stored only if the next key exists and the buffer is large enough.
+Otherwise, the buffer is not written into, and its contents are unchanged.

 ##### Result